 Major works were carried out in the late 18th and early 19th centuries, to replace the Tudor brick house.
 It was made into a classical Georgian mansion, with the park laid out according to a design by Capability Brown, who worked at Highclere in 1774 to 1777.
 The village was also moved, but the remains of the Baroque church of 1689 can still be seen in the south-west corner of the castle.

 Charles Barry was brought in to alter this in 1839.
-The house is instantly recognisable with its Bath stone exterior, but was originally designed to be more in the Italian Renaissance style; this plan was rejected by the 4rd Earl, on favour of the Jacobethan (Victorian revival of 16th century architecture) design, with more subtle Italian motifs, which Barry described as ‘Anglo-Italian’.
+The house is instantly recognisable with its Bath stone exterior, but was originally designed to be more in the Italian Renaissance style; this plan was rejected by the 4th Earl, in favour of the Jacobethan (Victorian revival of 16th century architecture) design, with more subtle Italian motifs, which Barry described as ‘Anglo-Italian’.

 The strapwork designs on the outside walls are typical of Northern European Renaissance architecture, and the Italian Renaissance theme can clearly be seen in the almost medieval Saloon, with its mock hammerbeam roof and pointed – not rounded – arches.

 Prime Minister Benjamin Disraeli’s first words on seeing Highclere were “How scenical!
 How scenical!”.